-The Super Bowl LII is BIG business.
-Ticket costs, commercial rates, player pay, souvenir prices and more are all super-sized for the year's most massive sports and entertainment event.
+Super Bowl LIII is BIG business.
+Ticket prices, commercial rates, player pay, souvenir costs and more are all super-sized for the year's most massive sports and entertainment event.

 We've got some of the huge numbers behind the big game.

-Before the Philadelphia Eagles play the New England Patriots, be sure to check out these 16 financial facts about the Super Bowl that will floor your friends and the guy on the next barstool.
+Before the coin toss and kickoff in Atlanta, be sure to check out these 16 financial facts about the Super Bowl that will floor your friends and the guy on the next barstool.

 1. Super Bowl ticket prices now...

-For anyone lucky enough to score tickets for Super Bowl LII at face value, prices start at $950 each for nosebleed seats and range up to $5,000 in the club level.
+For anyone lucky enough to score tickets for Super Bowl LIII at face value, don't be expecting a bargain.

 2. ...And then

-But vintage tickets are worth a whole lot more than that: A ticket for Super Bowl I recently sold at auction for close to $10,000.
-(Btw, the Green Bay Packers demolished the Kansas City Chiefs 35-10 in that first championship game.)
+But the actual vintage tickets are worth a whole lot more than that: A ticket for Super Bowl I sold at auction in 2015 for more than $26,000.